Paluma Dam

-Paluma Dam is an embankment dam across Swamp Creek, situated on the western slopes of the Paluma Range, north of Townsville in Australia.
-The reservoir formed by Paluma Dam is known as Lake Paluma.
+The Paluma Dam is an earth- and rock-fill embankment dam across Swamp Creek, situated on the western slopes of the Paluma Range, north of Townsville, in Far North Queensland, Australia.
+The resultant reservoir is known as Lake Paluma.
 Paluma Dam is managed by Townsville City Council.

-The embankment is approximately 255 m long and has a 60.9 m long spillway.
-In addition to the main embankment, there are two saddle dams.
-The reservoir has a storage capacity of 11,830 ML.
-The reservoir is surrounded by the Paluma Range National Park, but does not form a part of the park.
+Overview

+The Paluma Dam was constructed between 1957 and 1959 and consists of three earthen and rock embankments.
+The main embankment has a concrete spillway on the right-hand abutment, a concrete intake tower and conduit, and two saddle dams.
+When built, the original storage capacity was 10273 ML.
+The capacity was increased to 11,496 ML in 1981 and then to 11,830 ML in 2020, by adding flashboards to the spillway.

+The main dam wall is 20 m high and is approximately 255 m long.
+The two additional saddle dams are 130 m and 120 m long respectively.
+Since 2020, the impounded reservoir has had storage capacity of 11,830 ML, covering 800 ha and drawn from a catchment area of 8.9 km2 that includes Paluma Range National Park.
+The uncontrolled gravity ogee spillway is 60.9 m long and can handle output of 100 m3/s or 43.2 ML per day.

 Water decanted from the dam is piped 4.5 km to the Crystal Creek catchment, on the eastern slopes of the Paluma Range.
 This water supplements natural flow in Crystal Creek, which is drawn from for supply of water to the city of Townsville.
-Maximum outflow from the dam is 43.2 ML/day.

-Paluma Dam was constructed between 1957 and 1958.
-The original storage capacity was 10,273 ML.
-This was increased to 11,496 ML in 1981 and then to 11,830 ML in 2020.
-These increases in capacity were achieved by adding flashboards to the spillway.

-Paluma Dam can be accessed via Paluma Dam Road.
+The Paluma Dam can be accessed via Paluma Dam Road.
 The lake and the surrounding national park are used for recreational activities such as camping, hiking, swimming and non-motorised boating.